eegli/tinyparse/docs/reference/reading-files.md

 expect(parsed.hasGitHubPlus).toBe(true);
 ```

-If the file contains non-`Value` values, i.e., arrays or object literals, parsing fails as it would for other invalid values.
+If the file contains non-`FlagValue` values, i.e., arrays or object literals, parsing fails as it would for other invalid values.

 ```js
 // github-bad.json - nested